lemire/IndexWikipedia/README.md

 The documents have ``title``, ``name``, ``docid`` and ``body`` fields, all of which are stored with the index.

+To see how you might then query the index, see the class file 'Query.java' for a working example.

 Extracting word-frequency pairs
 -------------------------------